saibottrenham/python-fetch-api/README.md

  '{"name":"tobias","dob": "1987-03-10"}' http://localhost:5000/sender
 ```

-It is expected that the received JSON will be printed to STDOUT
+* It is expected that the received JSON will be printed to STDOUT.
-It is expected that the sender endpoint sends a request to the receiver endpoint which contains
+* It is expected that the sender endpoint sends a request to the receiver endpoint which contains
 a JSON object that includes the initial request message.
-It is expected that the receiver endpoint, when executed without issues, prompts the sender endpoint to
+* It is expected that the receiver endpoint, when executed without issues, prompts the sender endpoint to
 return a response message with `{"success": true}`

 ### How to unittest